-Managers can make or break a company’s performance — that’s why recruiters and HR managers are very specific about the skills they want to see on a candidate’s resume.
+Managers can make or break a company’s performance.
+That’s why recruiters and HR managers are very specific about the managerial skills they want to see listed on your resume.

-They vary across industries, but always involve a mix of soft and hard skills.
+The types of management skills you need for your job vary across different industries, but they’ll always include a mix of soft and hard skills.

 Most modern theories of management are based on the ideas of Henri Fayol – a French engineer in the 19th Century.
-He devised five functions of management that describe efficient relationships between employees and their supervisors.
+He devised five functions of management that describe what efficient relationships should look like between employees and their managers.

 1. Planning

-This is the foundation of all business management skills.
-A manager’s core role is to plan ahead while taking into account the strengths and weaknesses of their team, the resources available, and the market.
+Conceptual skills, including strategic planning, are key to good management.
+A manager’s role is to plan effectively for the future while considering the strengths and weaknesses of their team, resources available, and the overall market.

 - Goal setting